EMT and Paramedic Career Information

 - Those with EMT-Paramedic certification are referred to as paramedics (or "medics" for short).

 - EMTs with basic certification have generally undergone about 120 to 150 hours of training.
 In contrast, paramedics have usually had from 1,200 to 1,800 hours of training (often resulting in a two-year associate's degree).

 - Because paramedics have much more extensive training than basic or intermediate EMTs, they are allowed to perform a much wider range of tasks.
 In most states, for example, those with EMT-Basic certification are not allowed to give shots or start intravenous lines.
 Paramedics, on the other hand, can provide more advanced supportive care, such as giving shots, starting IVs, and administering medications.

 - Regardless of their certification level, all EMTs can respond to emergency medical incidents, resuscitate patients, and provide basic life support to patients during transfers to or between hospitals or other medical facilities.

 - In Canada, the terminology, training, and certification structure is a little different.
 All pre-hospital first responders there are known as paramedics or emergency medical attendants, regardless of their certification level.

 Emergency medical technicians can have a wide range of responsibilities depending on their level of training and certification, where they work, and what happens on any given day.
 Still, just about all EMTs share some common duties.
-So, what does an EMT job description usually include?

 - Responding to emergency calls from a 911 operator or dispatcher